Strexc/ANET-ET4-MKS-ROBIN-NANO-V2-FIRMWARE/README.md

 # Mks-Robin-Nano-Marlin2.0-Firmware
 # Marlin for Anet ET4 3D printers
 ## Features
-The firmware of MKS Robin Nano, based on [Marlin2.0.x](https://github.com/MarlinFirmware/Marlin), added the [LittlevGL](https://github.com/littlevgl/lvgl), supporting colourful GUI and touch screen.
+The firmware of MKS Robin Nano for Anet ET4, based on [Marlin2.0.x](https://github.com/MarlinFirmware/Marlin), added the [LittlevGL](https://github.com/littlevgl/lvgl), supporting colourful GUI and touch screen.
 It is developed on PlatformIO, we hope more and more developers will participate the development of this repository.

 ![](https://github.com/makerbase-mks/Mks-Robin-Nano-Marlin2.0-Firmware/blob/master/Images/MKS_Robin_Nano_printing.png)